mhendrey/TritonsProngs/docs/translate.md

-We use the same [Flores dataset](https://huggingface.co/datasets/facebook/flores) used to validate the [SeamlessM4Tv2ForTextToText](seamlessm4t_text2text.md), but this time, we aggregate up 15 sentences for a given language at one time and submit these to the translate deployment endpoint that is using SeamlessM4T under the hood.
-Of course, the translate BLS deployment is then using the sentencex deployment to split up the text into sentences again.
-Similar to the SeamlessM4T, we calculate the chF2++ for each text (now 15 sentences) submitted.
+We use the same [Flores dataset](https://huggingface.co/datasets/facebook/flores) used to validate the [SeamlessM4Tv2ForTextToText](seamlessm4t_text2text.md), but this time, we aggregate up 15 sentences for a given language at one time and submit these to the `translate` deployment endpoint that is using SeamlessM4T under the hood.
+Of course, the `translate` deployment is using the `sentencex` deployment to split the text up into sentences again.
+However, the chF2++ metric uses the block of 15 sentences for comparison.
+For each language, we perform translation first by providing the `src_lang` as a request parameter.
+This causes `translate` to skip language detection.
+We then repeat doing the translation, but this not providing the `src_lang`.
+This causes `translate` to use the language detection deployment before performing sentence segmentation followed by translation.

-The validation is run over a total of 96 languages, but not exactly sure which language was added (guessing it was cmn_Hant, which is different from the others and seems added after the fact).
+The validation is run over a total of 96 languages.
 The results for each language are listed below:

 ### Results
 | Language | chrF2++ | chrF2++ (Seamless) |